Project network

-A project network diagram is a graph that displays the order in which a project’s activities are to be completed.
+A project network diagram, also known an activity network diagram (AND) is a graph that displays the order in which a project’s activities are to be completed.
 Derived from the work breakdown structure, the terminal elements of a project are organized sequentially based on the relationship among them.
 It is typically drawn from left to right to reflect project chronology.

 Techniques

 Activity-on-Node

 The Activity-on-Node (AON) technique uses nodes to represent individual project activities and path arrows to designate the sequence of activity completion.
 Nodes are labelled using information pertaining to the activity.
 According to Project Management, nodes should at least display the following information: